MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialogs-adaptive.md

 You must follow the steps described below to add an adaptive dialog to a bot.

-1. Update all packages to version 4.9.x from the [Nuget](https://www.nuget.org/) site.
+1. Update all Bot Builder NuGet packages to version 4.9.x.
-1. Add the `Microsoft.Bot.Builder.Dialogs.Adaptive` package.
+1. Add the `Microsoft.Bot.Builder.Dialogs.Adaptive` package to your bot project.
-1. Add and configure `DialogManager` in `DialogBot.cs`.
-This internally takes care of saving state on each turn.
+1. Update the the bot adapter to add storage and the user and conversation state objects to every turn context.
-1. Update the `adapter` to use `storage`, `conversation state` and `user state`.
+1. Use a dialog manager in the bot code to start or continue the root dialog each turn.

 ## About the sample